dominikrys/dominikrys.github.io/content/posts/learning-operating-systems/index.md

 cover:
     image: "img/cover.jpg"
 tags:
-  - engineering
+  - SDE
-  - operating systems
+  - Operating Systems
 ---

 I've recently graduated with a Computer Science degree.
 Overall, the course covered most of the fundamentals of computer science.
 However, the course structure changed when I was on my year in industry, causing me to completely miss out on operating systems modules!
 Since I've always been interested in operating systems, I decided to teach myself about them.